-When we realised the events above had happened, we followed the correct procedure for all incidents.
-This means we informed the people affected, apologised to them in person and in writing, and offered to meet with them and their families.
-In each case, we reviewed what happened and what if anything, went wrong to try and learn for the future.
+When we realised the events above had happened, we followed the correct procedure.
+This means we informed the people affected, apologised to them in person and in writing, and offered to meet with them and their family.
+We reviewed what happened and what if anything, went wrong to try and learn for the future.

-If something has happened that triggers the duty of candour, our staff report this to the Care Home Manager who has responsibility for ensuring that the Duty of Candour procedure is followed.
-The manager records the incidents and reports them as necessary to the Care Inspectorate, the local contracting authority, and the Regional Director for the company.
-When an incident or accident has happened, the manager and staff set up a learning review.
+If something has happened that triggers the duty of candour, our staff report this to the Home Manager who has responsibility for ensuring that the Duty of Candour procedure is followed.
+The Home Manager records the incident or accident and reports it as necessary to the Care Inspectorate, the local contracting authority, the Regional Director, and the Quality Director, for the company.
+When an incident or accident has happened, the Home Manager and staff set up a learning review.
 This allows everyone involved to review what happened and identify changes for the future.